 Coconut oil and protein powder are quite expensive, but if they're used in small quantities a container of each product lasts a long time.
 The oil doesn't need to be stored in the refrigerator, although it should be kept out of direct sunlight.
-Coconut oil sellers say that the unrefined oil will stay in good condition for at least a year and a half.
+Companies that sell coconut oil say that the unrefined product will stay in good condition for at least a year and a half.

 Coconut oil is good for baking because it adds a nice flavor and a moist texture to foods.
-It's also good for cooking because it has a high smoke point.
-The oil isn't damaged even when it's used to cook foods at high temperatures.
+It can also be good for cooking because it has a high smoke point.
+The oil reportedly isn't damaged even when it's used to cook foods at high temperatures.

-I don't make chocolate bark very often, but it's very enjoyable to eat when I do.
-Interesting tastes can be created by adding different types of nut butter, dried fruit and seeds, various spices, extracts such as vanilla, peppermint or almond and different flavors of protein powder.
-I think that chocolate bark made from coconut oil and nut butter is a lovely treat with or without additional ingredients.
+The main use of coconut oil in my kitchen is for making chocolate bark or slices.
+I enjoy creating interesting tastes by adding different types of nut butter, dried fruit and seeds, various spices, extracts such as vanilla, peppermint, or almond and different flavors of protein powder.
+I think that chocolate made from coconut oil, nut butter, cocoa, and a sweetener is a lovely treat with or without additional ingredients.

 © 2012 Linda Crampton